dolanmiu/generator-mvc6-angular/README.md

 We recommend you to make a RESTful service to communicate with the Angular Client to a nice and clean separation of concern:

-1. To do so, right click a folder, and select `Add > New Item:
+1. To do so, right click a folder, and select `Add > New Item`:

  ![](http://i61.tinypic.com/27yvnso.png)